codyaverett/memento/programming/python/create a minimal python package.md

 └── setup.py

-# use twine to upload dist
+# use twine to upload dist directory to pypi
+twine upload dist/*
 ```

 ## Reference